Metropolitan Museum of Art in New YorkBuy tickets now

-The Metropolitan Museum of Art, also known as the Met, is the largest museum in New York.
-Like the Louvre in Paris, the Hermitage in St. Petersburg, and the Rijksmuseum in Amsterdam, New York has the Met.
-Metropolitan Museum of Art has a very broad collection.
-From the finds of ancient Egypt, armour from European medieval times, fashion, photography, and contemporary art, there’s something for everyone.
+The Metropolitan Museum of Art, also known as The Met, is the largest museum in New York City.
+As Paris has the Louvre, St. Petersburg, the Hermitage, and Amsterdam the Rijksmuseum, New York has the Met.
+The Metropolitan Museum of Art has a very broad collection.
+Artefacts from ancient Egypt, armour from European medieval times, fashion, photography, and contemporary art, there’s really something for everyone.

 What is there to see at the Metropolitan Museum of Art in 1.5 hours?

-Actually you need a few days at the museum to see all of its fantastic collection.
+Actually you would need a few days at the museum in order to see all of its fantastic collection.
 The Met has two million works of art from all over the world, spanning 5,000 years, in more than 400 galleries.
-If you do not have much time, I advise you to review the free brochure while waiting in line to drop off your coat at the cloak room.
+If you do not have much time, I advise that you review the free brochure while waiting in line to drop off your coat at the cloak room.
 Please find below selected useful information from the brochure.

-If you want to explore the museum on your own, head first to the old European paintings of the Dutch Golden Age in Rooms 600-632 on the Second Floor.
-Here are the works by the Dutch Masters like Rembrandt, van Ruysdael and Hobbema.
+If you want to explore the museum on your own, I suggest you first head to the old European paintings of the Dutch Golden Age in Rooms 600-632 on the Second Floor.
+Here you will see works by Dutch Masters ,such as Rembrandt, van Ruysdael and Hobbema.
 A very intriguing collection indeed!

 Now you deserve a drink!
-From May until October, you can go to the Roof Garden Café on the 5th floor.
+From May until October, you can enjoy the Roof Garden Café on the 5th floor.
 Sometimes there are even live jazz performances.

 Exclusive!
 Visit the museum as a VIP, before the doors are open to the public and the crowds of people swarm inside.
 On the EmptyMet Tour your guide will take you early in the morning, in a small group, to visit various highlights on display.
 Get the chance to experience the Met in a unique way.